cdelgehier/oio-docs/doc/source/admin-guide/operations_rebuild_rawx.rst

 ======================
-Rebuild a volume: rawx
+Rebuild a Volume: Rawx
 ======================

 Preparation
 ~~~~~~~~~~~

 Find information about the service you want to rebuild.
-By running ``openio cluster list rawx`` you will get the list of all rawx service IDs accompanied by their volume path.
+By running ``openio cluster list rawx`` you will get a list of all rawx service IDs accompanied by their volume paths.

 Verify that the service was automatically scored to zero by running ``openio cluster list rawx``.

-If not, lock the score of the targeted rawx service to zero by running ``openio cluster lock rawx <RAWX_ID>``.
-Where RAWX_ID is the network address of the service (ip:port).
+If not, lock the score of the targeted rawx service to zero by running ``openio cluster lock rawx <RAWX_ID>``, where RAWX_ID is the network address of the service (ip:port).
-This will prevent the service from getting upload requests, and will reduce the number of download requests.
+This will prevent the service from receiving upload requests, and will reduce the number of download requests.

 Set the incident date
 ~~~~~~~~~~~~~~~~~~~~~